gary-jipp/lighthouse-websockets/README.md

 - 2010 - Chrome 4 - real websockets
 - 2011 - The WebSocket Protocol RFC6455

 - On top of the HTTP protocol.
-- All the auth, security, same port
+- All the auth inherited, security (https), same port
 - Upgraded HTTP connection

 Libraries: